relaycoder/relaycode/docs/FEATURES-ROADMAP.md

 #### ✅ DONE: some cli aliases just doesnt work like relaycode -v etc
 #### ✅ DONE: do not show reasoning in relay log cli command. replace by showing promptSummary

-#### this field in .relaycode log should be placed below created date
+#### ✅ DONE: this field in .relaycode log should be placed below created date
 gitCommitMsg:
 promptSummary: